Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Introduction

-The low-degree ansatz is particularly well-suited for describing weak noise channels.
-It can also model the noisy implementation of one or a few two-qubit gates, including potential cross-talk with idle qubits.
-However, when an entire layer of such gates is applied, the resulting channel ceases to be low-degree, regardless of the noise strength.
+The low-degree ansatz is particularly well suited for describing weak noise channels.
+It can also model the noisy implementation of one or a few two-qubit gates, including potential crosstalk with idle qubits.
+However, when an entire layer of such gates is applied, the resulting channel ceases to be low degree, regardless of the noise strength.
 To address this, we model the noisy implementation as an ideal gate layer followed by a low-degree noise channel.
 Recovering the noise component alone requires inverting the ideal gate layer—a process that can introduce additional noise if performed on hardware.
-Instead, we demonstrate that in certain relevant cases, our protocol can eliminate the effect of ideal gates through classical post-processing, avoiding extra experimental overhead.
-This extension broadens the applicability of our protocol and makes it a versatile tool for characterizing noise in near-term quantum devices.
+Instead, we demonstrate that in certain relevant cases, our protocol can eliminate the effect of ideal gates through classical postprocessing, avoiding extra experimental overhead.
+This extension broadens the applicability of our protocol and makes it a versatile tool for characterizing noise in near-term quantum devices, while only adding an overhead at most polynomial in system size.
 This paper is organized as follows.
 In Sec.~\ref{problem_setting}, we introduce our noise characterization framework.
-Sec.~\ref{rm} presents the tomography protocol for low-degree channels and provides recovery guarantees.
-In Sec.~\ref{post-processing} we show how to adapt the protocol to eliminate gate layers via post-processing.
-Sec.\ref{numerics} presents numerical results under specific noise models.
-Finally, Sec.\ref{conclusion} summarizes our findings and discusses future directions.
+Section~\ref{rm} presents the tomography protocol for low-degree channels and provides recovery guarantees.
+In Sec.~\ref{postprocessing} we show how to adapt the protocol to eliminate gate layers via postprocessing.
+Section~\ref{numerics} presents numerical results under specific noise models.
+Finally, Sec.~\ref{conclusion} summarizes our findings and discusses future directions.